What is a planning permit?

 In 2015, sections 60(1B) and 84B(2)(jb) were added to the PE Act to recognise that the number of objectors may be relevant when considering whether a proposed use of land or a development will have a significant social effect.

 Objections to broiler farms in Vukadinovic v Mount Alexander Shire Council (No 6) (Correction) VCAT 1993 confirmed that having a large number of objectors contributes to whether the development will have a significant social effect but is not grounds in itself for refusing a planning permit.
+However, the planning permit issued by VCAT was the subject of an appeal by a group of neighbouring objectors.
+This group was ultimately successful on a separate ground and the permit applicant abandoned the development (see Forbes v Vukadinovic VSCA 138).

-The relevance of nature conservation as a priority in planning has been recognised in many subsequent cases (e.g. Clare v Maroondah CC VCAT 770; Jazownick v Wodonga CC VCAT 952).
+The relevance of nature conservation as a priority in planning has been recognised in many cases (e.g. Clare v Maroondah CC VCAT 770; Jazownick v Wodonga CC VCAT 952).

 Environmental and conservation issues may be central to a permit decision under consideration where a zone, overlay or planning provision is specifically concerned with those issues.